RasaHQ/rasa/docs/tutorial_supervised.rst

 .. image:: _static/images/babi_flow.png

-The chart shows the incoming user intents and entities and the action the bot is supposed to execute based on the stories from the training data.
+The graph shows all of the actions executed in the training data, and the user messages (if any) that occurred between them.
 As you can see, flow charts get complicated quite quickly.
 Nevertheless, they can be a helpful tool in debugging a bot.
 More information can be found in :ref:`story-visualization`.

 3. Training your bot